 In addition to this problem Stefan listed the following areas:

-- Continuous changes on the codebase by different people over a longer period of time increase the probability of small problems sneaking in and accumulating over time into big problems
+- Continuous changes on the codebase by different people over a longer period of time increases the probability of small problems sneaking in and accumulating over time into big problems

 - Multiple “New Features” or “Bug Fixes” across the code base from different developers impacting each other